Mmohsn/Data-Science/README.md

-# Udacity-programming-for-Data-Science-using-Python-Nanodegree
+# Udacity-programming-for-Data-Science-Nanodegree

 # Created by Mohamed Mohsen

-This repository contains bikeshare project for Udacity Programming For Data Science Using Python Nanodegree.
+This Readme file contains the bikeshare project python file for Udacity Programming For Data Science with Python Nanodegree course.

 #### Files Used